 Why this happens: The heat in the car

-The inside of a vehicle heats up very quickly, explains Dr. Josef McLean, St. Joseph’s/Candler neonatologist.
-For example, on a 95 degree day, the inside of a car can reach more than 100 in just a matter of minutes, he says.
+The inside of a vehicle heats up very quickly.
+For example, on a 95 degree day, the inside of a car can reach more than 100 degrees in a matter of minutes.

-According to kidsandcars.org, eighty percent of the increase in temperature happens in the first 10 minutes.
-And the outside temperature doesn’t matter.
-Children have died from vehicular heatstroke in temperatures as low as 60 degrees, Dr. Payne says.
+According to kidsandcars.org, 80 percent of the increase in temperature happens in the first 10 minutes, and the outside temperature doesn’t matter.
+Children have died from vehicular heatstroke in temperatures as low as 60 degrees.

 Why this happens: Body temperature, car seats

-Eighty-eight percent of children who have died from vehicular heatstroke are 3 years old and younger.
-Fifty-four percent of that are age one and younger.
+Eighty-eight percent of children who have died in vehicular heatstroke are 3-years-old and younger.
+Fifty-four percent of those are age one and younger.